InsertKoinIO/koin-annotations/quickstart/kotlin.md

 ### Coffee Maker parts

-Below are the components, declared as single instance with `@Single`
+Below are the components, declared as single instance with `@Single` annotation:

 ```kotlin
 @Single